HyperINF: Unleashing the HyperPower of the Schulz's Method for Data Influence Estimation: Introduction

-\textbf{Our Contributions.} In this paper, we propose \method, an accurate and efficient influence functions approximation based on Schulz's iterative algorithm \citep{schulz} and the generalized Fisher Information Matrix (GFIM)~\citep{hu2024adafish}.
-Firstly, we demonstrate the superior accuracy and stability of \method on matrix inversion through a synthetic convergence test.
-We further verify the empirical efficiency and effectiveness of \method across a range of extensive experiments, including mislabeled data detection and textual data selection for LLM fine-tuning, and multimodal instruct-tuning data selection for VLM pretraining.
+\textbf{Our Contributions.} We summarize our main contributions as follows: \begin{itemize} \item We leverage the generalized fisher information matrix (GFIM) to derive a novel low-rank formulation of influence function \autoref{equ:hyperinf}, which largely improve the efficiency of influence function computations on large-scale models; \item We demonstrate that the Schulz's method (\autoref{equ:schulz}) significantly improves stability and accuracy of the approximation of hessian inversion, which further yields more accurate influence scores for large-scale data attribution; \item We propose \method as an accurate and efficient influence functions approximation method by applying GFIM and the Schulz's method.
+We further verify the empirical efficiency and effectiveness of \method across a range of extensive experiments, including mislabeled data detection (\S~\ref{sec:synthetic}), data selection for LLM fine-tuning (\S~\ref{sec:llm-ft}), and instruct-tuning data selection for VLM pretraining (\S~\ref{sec:vlm}). \end{itemize}